sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/README.md

 Based on the feedback, if there's an improvement or optimization to make, develop your answer further as necessary.
-Remember that the reasoning paths should remain relevant to the original question's essence and should be building towards a more accurate and thoughful final answer.
+Remember that the reasoning paths should remain relevant to the original question's essence and should be building towards a more accurate and thoughtful final answer.
 ```

 ## Prompt 6: Self<>Peer Evaluation Round 2